 Natasha trained and qualified with haysmacintyre and has been a partner since 2009.
-She heads up our Creative, Media and Technology (CMT) team and her clients include digital agencies, design, fashion, retail and ecommerce businesses and technology companies.
-She often acts for the individuals behind these businesses.
+She heads up our Creative, Media and Technology (CMT) team and her clients include design, fashion, retail, media agencies, ecommerce and technology businesses, and she often acts for the individuals behind these businesses as well.

-Natasha has clients in varying degrees of their lifecycle and has provided high level support across a range of commercial and financial issues, delivering a personal and cost-effective service.
-The services she and her team advise clients on, over and above annual compliance services, include structuring for investment, share option schemes, R&D tax credits, extraction of profits, budgeting and planning for an exit.
-Natasha often acts as a sounding board for her clients.
+The services she and her team advise their clients on, over and above compliance services, include structuring for investment, share option schemes, R&D tax credits, extraction of profits, budgeting and planning for an exit.

-She also has vast experience in transaction support assignments and her recent experience includes due diligence on a fast growth technology company, advising on a shareholder dispute of an entertainment company, interim Financial Director role for multi-site, growing clubs, due diligence for a successful client acquisition, and financial forecasts for a fashion brand.
+She has vast experience of transaction support and recent assignments include due diligence on a fast growth technology company, advising on a shareholder dispute for a media agency, due diligence for a successful client acquisition and financial forecasting for a fashion brand.

-Natasha has been involved in Young Guns and Startup Awards for many years.
-During this time she has developed a great understanding of entrepreneurs and their changing needs which enables her to offer her clients a tailored, high quality service.
+Natasha has been a judge for Young Guns and StartUp Awards for many years.
+During this time she has developed a deep understanding of entrepreneurs and their changing requirements which enables her to offer her clients a tailored, high quality service.

-Natasha regularly speaks at seminars and runs workshops on a broad range of topics including accounting updates and becoming investment ready and has written several articles/blogs for the CMT sector.
-She has spoken at or is involved with the Accelerator Academy, BIMA, the British Fashion Council, the UK Fashion & Textiles Association and Angel Academe.
-Natasha also runs our exceptional female entrepreneur network (HEFE) and is a member of The Sorority.
+Natasha regularly speaks at seminars and runs workshops on a broad range of topics including accounting updates and becoming investment ready and has written several articles for the CMT sector.
+In particular, she is a regular contributor to The Industry and speaks at their events and has also contributed to the British Fashion Council, the UK Fashion & Textiles Association, Drapers, Retail Design World and Angel Academe.

 Notably, Natasha has been honoured as one of Brummell Magazine’s 30 Inspirational Women Champions of Diversity.